 Dance Marathon Alumni Group (DMAG)

 The purpose of the Dance Marathon Alumni Group (DMAG) is to engage and connect alumni who support University of Iowa Dance Marathon's mission.
-Past Dance Marathon participants who fundraised and danced For The Kids (FTK) at any point in UIDM's history are encouraged to get involved with DMAG.
+Past Dance Marathon participants at any point in UIDM's history are encouraged to get involved with DMAG.
 Dance Marathon alumni make UI Dance Marathon stronger and continue to support pediatric cancer patients and their families at University of Iowa Stead Family Children's Hospital.
+Help us create tomorrow by dancing today and get involved in DMAG!

-For updates, follow DMAG on Facebook, Twitter, and Instagram.
+For updates, follow DMAG on Facebook and Instagram.

 GET INVOLVED